krkruk/arduino-robot-tutorial/docs/chapters/3_uart.md

 {:toc}
 So far, you've been blinking LEDs in one way or another.
 It's time to let your board talk to your PC too!.

+See *19.
+USART0* chapter in Atmega328p Datasheet for very detailed UART tech specification [^1].

 ## Introduction

 Serial port, [UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter) or